yongjiexue88/LearningAier/backend/README.md

 All SQL lives in `supabase/migrations/0001_init_schema.sql` and mirrors the canonical spec:

 - `profiles`: extends `auth.users` with display name + preferred LLM provider/model.
+- A trigger (`on_auth_user_created`) automatically inserts a blank `profiles` row on every new signup so frontend settings can rely on it existing.
+- **Auth storage**: Supabase credentials (email/password, metadata) live inside `auth.users` (managed by Supabase Auth, not the `public` schema).
+Use Supabase Studio → Authentication → Users or a service-role query (`select id,email from auth.users`) to inspect accounts.
+The `profiles` table only holds supplemental info we control, while the auth subsystem keeps password hashes and login state separate for security.
 - `folders`: hierarchical note/document containers (`parent_id` self-reference).
 - `documents`: uploaded PDFs stored in Supabase Storage (keeps `file_path` reference).
 - `notes`: bilingual Markdown content plus link to source document/folder.